hossam7amdy/portfolio/README.md

 # Portfolio Website

 This is my official portfolio website.
-It is a simple static website built using ReactJS and hosted on Vercel.
+It is a simple static website built using ReactJS
+and hosted on Vercel.

 ## Technologies Used

-- ReactJS
-- Vite
+- Next.js
 - CSS
 - Vercel
+- Git & GitHub

 ## Features